 Often an immense body of evidence is presented in connection with allegations of white collar crime.
 Whether a person is accused of securities fraud, insider trading, money laundering, embezzlement or some other type of fraud, an attorney with the capacity to interpret massive amounts of evidence will be needed to achieve a favorable outcome.

-At Sindel, Sindel & Noble, P.C., we represent individuals facing white collar crime allegations in state and federal courts.
+At Sindel, Richard H. Sindel, Inc., P.C., we represent individuals facing white collar crime allegations in state and federal courts.
 Many charges of fraud are filed at the federal level, and anyone facing such an allegation should have a defense attorney with experience in handling federal cases.

 For people being investigated for white collar crimes, the stakes are high.
 A mere allegation could have a negative impact on the reputation and future of the accused.
 That is why it is extremely important to have skilled legal counsel every step of the way.